Eugénie de Montijo: Role in Franco-Prussian War

-The Empress held anti-Prussian views and disliked its chancellor, Otto von Bismarck, for what she perceived as his "meddling" in Spanish affairs.
+The Empress held anti-Prussian views and disliked the North German chancellor, Otto von Bismarck, for what she perceived as his "meddling" in Spanish affairs.
 She believed that France's status as a great power was under threat, and that a victory against Prussia would secure her son's future rule.
 Maxime du Camp claimed that, after the Prussian victory over Austria in 1866, the Empress would often state that "Catholic France could not support the neighborhood of a great Protestant power."
 In 1870, when the diplomatic crisis which would lead to the Franco-Prussian War erupted over Prussia's Hohenzollern candidate for the Spanish throne, Eugénie was key in pushing her husband toward supporting what she called "my war" ("C'est ma guerre").
 In one instance she pointed to the couple's son in front of her husband and declared "this child will never reign unless we repair the misfortunes of Sadowa".
 Adolphe Thiers included her, the foreign secretary the Duc de Gramont, Émile Ollivier, and the military in the pro-war camp behind the Emperor, who was himself indecisive.

 After the outbreak of the Franco-Prussian War, Eugénie remained in Paris as Regent while Napoleon III and the Prince Imperial travelled to join the troops at the German front.
 When the news of several French defeats reached Paris on 7 August, it was greeted with disbelief and dismay.
 Prime Minister Émile Ollivier and the chief of staff of the army, Marshal Le Bœuf, both resigned, and Eugenie took it upon herself to name a new government.
 She chose General Cousin-Montauban, better known as the count of Palikao, 74 years old, as her new prime minister.
 The count of Palikao named Maréchal Francois Achille Bazaine, the commander of the French forces in Lorraine, as the new overall military commander.
 Napoleon III proposed returning to Paris, realizing that he was doing no good for the army.
 The empress responded by telegraph: "Don't think of coming back unless you want to unleash a terrible revolution.
 They will say you quit the army to flee the danger."
 The emperor agreed to remain with the army but sent his son back to the capital.
 With the empress directing the country and Bazaine commanding the army, the emperor no longer had any real role to play.
 At the front, the emperor told Marshal Le Bœuf, "we've both been dismissed."